kongo09/hass-onkyo-ng/README.md

 ## Configuration

 * The integration attempts to autodiscover your receiver.
-Autodiscovery is based on the MAC address and original hostname of the devices.
+Autodiscovery is based on the MAC address.
 Home Assistant will notify you, if that is successful.
 * Alternatively, go to Configuration -> Devices & Services
 * Click `Add Integration`
 * Search for `Onkyo NG` and select it